justkurama/GO-onepiece/README.md

     "nickname": "Marine Hero"
   }
   ```

+## About team
+- Name: Straw Hats
+- Members: Kurmanbek and Dias

 ## Contributing
 Contributions are welcome!
 If you want to contribute to this project, please fork the repository and submit a pull request with your changes.